 Have a wonderful holiday season!

-Gregg Krech has been teaching Japanese Psychology for the past 30 years and is the author of several books, including his newest book, Question Your Life.
-He will be conducted an online course — Living On Purpose: Starting the Unstarted and Finishing the Unfinished — beginning on January 11, 2020.
+Gregg Krech has been teaching Japanese Psychology for the past 32 years and is the author of several books, including, Question Your Life. and The Art of Taking Action.
+He will be conducted an online course — Living On Purpose: Starting the Unstarted and Finishing the Unfinished — beginning on January 8, 2021.Tags: Christmas gratitude holidays Kindness Relationships